 It’s recommended to be redirected to http://www.example.com.
 Apart from this, you can set the preferred URL in Google webmaster tools.

 2. No more Underscores, Just Hyphens from now on.
 Please.

 This is official from Google itself.
-Underscores acts as a joiner and hyphens acts a separator.
-So it’s the hyphens that will provide the correct meaning for key phrases to search engines.
+Underscores acts as a joiner and hyphens act a separator.
+So it’s the hyphens that will provide the correct meaning of key phrases to search engines.

 Please use Hyphens for inner pages and no underscores for the sites to be developed in future.

 Whereas http://www.example.com/buy-cameras-online , here Google understands this as “Buy Cameras Online”, which is exactly what a site owner needs.

 Most of the Opensource platforms will allow SEO friendly URL’s and they are easy to setup.